boyski/pmaudit/README.md

 ### pmaudit

 A Python script typically used from the top level of a build.
-In this mode it derives a complete "database" of all files accessed (and not accessed) during the build and categorizes them as prerequisites, targets, and unused.
+In this mode it derives a complete JSON "database" of all files involved in the build and categorizes them as prerequisites, targets, and unused.
 This database is useful for many things but it does not have data with sufficient granularity to tell you which prereqs were required by which targets.

 The pmaudit script can also be used as a shell wrapper to generate per-target dependency data in make format.
 In this mode it's similar